2009/ionic3-docker/README.md

-  --rm                          # remove the container on exit --privileged                  # allow the container to access all devices on the host -v $PWD:/project:rw           # map the current directory to the project directory in the container -p 8100:8100                  # default port for ionic serve -p 35729:35729 -p 53703:53703 # default ports used for live realod ionic3                        # docker image
+  --rm                          # remove the container on exit --privileged                  # allow the container to access all devices on the host -v $PWD:/project:rw           # map the current directory to the project directory in the container -v /dev/bus/usb:/dev/bus/usb  # allows adb to connect to devices that were not present when the container started -p 8100:8100                  # default port for ionic serve -p 35729:35729 -p 53703:53703 # default ports used for live realod ionic3                        # docker image